Mahdist State: The Mahdiyah

 The Mahdiyah (Mahdist regime) has become known as the first genuine Sudanese nationalist government.
 However, the Mahdi maintained that his movement was not a religious order that could be accepted or rejected at will, but that it was a universal regime, which challenged man to join or to be destroyed.
 The state's administration was first properly organized under Khalifa Abdallahi ibn Muhammad who attempted to use the Islamic law to unify the different peoples of Sudan.
 However, Khalifa Abdallahi maintained several commonalities with the (disorganized) regime of his predecessor.

 The Mahdist regime imposed traditional Sharia law.
 Zakat (almsgiving) became the tax paid to the state, a significant portion of which was allocated towards sustaining the extravagant lifestyles of the movement's leaders.
-The Mahdi outlawed foreign innovations, including Western medicine, and expulsed all doctors.
+The Mahdi outlawed foreign innovations, including Western medicine, and expelled all doctors.
 His government reluctantly incorporated foreign military technology, and initially staffed itself with Ashraf and Copts only for lack of any other literate officials.
 Later, it severely persecuted Christians in Sudan, including Copts.
 Ottoman vices, including snuff and alcohol (the latter forbidden in Islam) were all part of contemporary Sudanese culture; the Mahdist regime acted to strictly prohibit them.
 The Ottoman fez was also forbidden.

 The Khalifa instituted appointed Ansar (usually Baqqara) as amirs over each of the several provinces.
 Borderland provinces were under martial law, while internal provinces funded military expenditures.
 The Khalifa also ruled over rich Al Jazirah.
 Although he failed to restore this region's commercial wellbeing, the Khalifa organized workshops to manufacture ammunition and to maintain river steamboats.

 The Mahdi modified Islam's five pillars to support the dogma that loyalty to him was essential to true belief.
 The Mahdi also added the declaration "and Muhammad Ahmad is the Mahdi of God and the representative of His Prophet" to the recitation of the creed, the shahada.
 The government enforced mandatory salah, and also required twice-daily recitation of the Mahdi's rātib, or prayerbook.
 After the Mahdi's death, the Khalifa attempted to argue that a visit to his tomb replaced the hajj pilgrimage to Mecca.
 The Mahdi justified these as responses to instructions conveyed to him by God in visions.